Wednesday, 2 September 2015

 This doesn’t actually trouble me.
 I’m quite comfortable with the idea that whatever self I have will dissipate on my death or the death of my brain and that, whatever it is, self isn’t even contiguous within my lifetime.
 I sleep at night and like everyone I have episodes of microsleep.
 Sometimes I drift off into my thoughts and become oblivious to the world around me while at other times I am so engrossed in a task that time will fly by as if I am being magically transported into the future, missing what transpires in the meantime.
 I have had both general anaesthetic and something similar to propofol – which is administered immediately prior to unpleasant procedures which require the patient to be calm and relaxed but not necessarily unconscious or inert and it has the added benefit of preventing the laying down of memories for the short period that it is active.

-I would have to say that the self who experienced discomfort in the surgical theatre was “me”.
+I would, however, have to say that the self who experienced discomfort in the surgical theatre was “me”.
 But while I remember being the person who was going into theatre I don’t have any recollection of being a person for about half an hour after that.
 Because of the nature of the drug, I know that there would have been a contiguous “me” in there, experiencing being a self in discomfort, but there is no chain of experience between the “me” I am today and that person.
 In other words, there was some form of “me” in the past that is disconnected from the “me” of today, a “me” that bravely suffered and was no more, allowing another version of “me” to continue on without any sense of being inconvenienced or discomforted by minor surgery.

 You want to tie me to eliminative materialism, which I suppose is okay if we limit that concept to the idea of the soul – so if we think of materialism eliminating the soul.
 Just note, however, that there may be more to eliminative materialism than the negation of the soul and I am not signing myself up to an entire school of thought just because we have identified this one element of concordance.
 The key question is whether I am being eliminative with regard to the self.
 The answer would be no, not at all, so long as we permit consideration of an emergent phenomenon that we call “self”.